LibreCAD: LibreCAD 2

+LibreCAD 3

+LibreCAD 3 — is an experimental fully rewritten from scratch LibreCAD version, designed to be GPLv3 compatible with LibreDWG, with Lua-scripting, Ribbon UI.

+Development mostly done during 2018–2023 GSoC sessions, in the collaboration with BRL-CAD team.

+Latest commits and test builds built in September 2023, and since development stalled.
+LibreCAD team has actually frozen this project, and are focusing on LibreCAD 2 and libdxfrw library development.

+Version history

+Version history data are taken from official Web site, project pages on Sourceforge and GitHub.

 Features

-LibreCAD is available in over 30 languages.
+LibreCAD is available in over 60 languages.

 It uses the AutoCAD DXF file format internally for import and save files, as well as allowing export to many other file formats.

 File formats

 As of version 2.2.0, LibreCAD is capable of reading and writing the following file formats: